How does the Government work?

 The minutes of plenary sessions are taken by a government employee from the Government Session Unit in the Prime Minister's Office.

-On 15 January 2015, the government plenary session adopted an electronic tool for session materials, a government session information system.
-In future, ministers will follow the progress of decision-making at plenary sessions on tablet computers.
-The change modernises the session procedure and reduces the need to print and transport decision documents between ministries.
+The government plenary session adopted an electronic tool for session materials in 2015.
+Ministers follow the progress of decision-making at plenary sessions on tablet computers.

 Issues raised in plenary session